Shikaga/story/index.md

 "As to the direction of their lessons, you will directing them primarily in history, geography, noble houses, languages and calligraphy", Lady Tosca informed them as she pushed a large ledger towards them.

 "This is a record of all the lessons that they have undertaken so far, and their proficiency in them.
-You will of course keep it up to date, with your plan for a month in advance so that I mmay look over it and correct any misunderstandings"
+You will of course keep it up to date, with your plan for a month in advance so that I may look over it and correct any misunderstandings"

 "Of course", Orin replied, as he opened the ledger to last entry highlighted by a thick ribbon running across the page.